moliver28/research-handbook/content/handbook/product/product-processes/product-launch.md

 ## Phase 2: Project Execution and Launch

 This phase of the NPI project is generally handled by the stakeholder teams.
 They are subject matter experts in their own tasks / needs and can be trusted to manage their work accordingly.
-You can see more about what each team does in this process here.
 These stakeholders will create the relevant artifacts necessary for their function.
 For example: GTM plans, marketing message and vision, partner plans, enablement materials, sales projections, gross margin projections including hosting/infrastructure costs, support/PS costs, etc.

 The Program Manager and DRI should be continually working with teams to ensure that work is on track against the defined timeline.
 The Program Manager should also partner with teams to facilitate decision making and problem solving where needed.
 NPI projects can be highly complex and the teams will need to discuss challenges regularly.